Mold in Mattresses What to Do?

 • Try to brush away the surface mold and mildew with a brush this should loosen surface mold

-• Mix with three-parts water to one part bleach in an empty clean spray bottle
+• Using an oxygen based bleach in an empty clean spray bottle

 • Spritz the mixture onto the mattress in the affected area which must be saturated